celesteOS/celeste-archiso/README.md

 # panamint-archiso

-soo uhh yea this is panamint source code, its protected by the GNU GPL V2.0 license, anyways i gotta build this
+soo uhh yea this is panamint source code, its protected by the GNU GPL V2.0 license, builds itself!